greys-bots/.github/profile/README.md

 Bots mean a lot to us.
 We also know how much bots mean to others, and we're more than willing to help craft the perfect bot for you.
 If you're interested, you can check out our [commission sheet](https://docs.google.com/document/d/1HfCSKHDRkiQG2zPI4zt-iG93ZjeI3dJ1I0VIpVMFWtk/edit?usp=sharing)

 ## Patronage and donations
-If you like what we do and want to help out, we have a [Patreon](https://patreon.com/greysdawn) where we post our art and a [Ko-Fi](https://ko-fi.com/greysdawn) for one-off donations!
+If you like what we do and want to help out, we have a [Patreon](https://patreon.com/greysdawn) where we post our coding progress reports and a [Ko-Fi](https://ko-fi.com/greysdawn) for one-off donations!
 We've also got a page where you can [buy us a coffee](https://www.buymeacoffee.com/greysdawn) if that's your jam